-Consumers will need to pay an administrative fee of \$10.70 (GST inclusive).
+Consumers will need to pay an administrative fee of \$10 (subject to prevailing GST).

 (b) Filed Scheme

 Consumers authorise CASE to handle the matter on their behalf.
 Our CRO will follow up and negotiate directly with supplier to seek an amicable settlement.
 Consumers would need to sign up as a CASE member so that we can represent them to communicate with the supplier.